Brown envelope journalism: Causes

 A cause of brown envelope journalism may be the poor remuneration of journalists.
 Many journalists' salaries are not paid on time and bosses sometimes justify this non-payment by telling their employees to use the media platform to earn money.
 There are instances whereby magazines owe employees six months' salary, even when paid, many journalists still earn less than $3 per day and graduate journalist earn as little as $200 monthly.
 It may be difficult for journalist who are hungry or have families to feed to live on the salaries alone and neglect taking brown envelopes.
 In 2015, the Nigeria Union of Journalists demonstrated against This Day newspapers after salary payments were delayed for nine months.
 A 2013 survey study of journalists' perception on the causes of Brown Envelope Syndrome (BES) practices in Nigeria indicate that 6% of journalists interview associate poor remuneration as a cause of (BES), while 2% indicated delay in salary payments.

 Another cause may be the influence of advertisers on the financial performance of media houses.
 Due to the revenues that accrue to media firms through advertisements, the media houses are well aware of the interest of advertisers and consider those interests in the packaging of sensitive news.
 Dele Olojede's Next newspapers stopped printing as a result of drop in revenues from advertisers.
 Next's crusading stance on political issues and probe into the oil sector hurt its ad sales and paid salutatory praises on politicians.

 In some broadcast television stations, sponsored news programs can reach close to 50% of news stories.

-Effects
+Criticism

-The effect of this form of journalism is that there is a shift in journalism from being a fourth estate to a publicity seeking outlet available to the highest bidder; integrity, objectivity and balance is weakened as a result and news is commercialized.
-It also creates an avenue for publicity seeking journalists to write commentaries that is intended to address personalities and not sensitive issues.
-Hence the Nigerian media is weakened and inefficient and cannot function independently of politicians and businessmen.
+Despite its widespread nature, BEJ is universally condemned by media ethicists and watchdog organizations.
+Critics argue that BEJ undermines journalistic integrity and the independence of the media.
+Despite these criticisms, the practice persists, influenced by broader economic and societal factors.